Traction vs. Hydraulic Home Elevator

 Here’s how it works:

-- When you enter the elevator cab and push the button, strong steel ropes or belts will begin to move outside the unit.
+- When you enter the elevator cab and push the button, strong steel ropes will begin to move outside the unit.

-- These belts or ropes roll over the sheave, which has built-in grooves.
+- These ropes roll over the sheave, which has built-in grooves.
 These grooves allow the sheave to maintain a tight grip on the cables.

 - The cab and counterweight balance one another, allowing the weight to teeter when activated.

-- This counterweight stores energy and allows the cab to move in the chosen direction.
+- This counterbalanced system allows the cab to move in the chosen direction.

 HOW DOES A HYDRAULIC ELEVATOR WORK?